StarRocks/starrocks/docs/sql-reference/sql-statements/Administration/SET.md

 ## Description

 Sets the specified system variables or user-defined variables for StarRocks.
-You can view the system variables of StarRocks using [SHOW VARIABLES](../Administration/SHOW%20VARIABLES.md).
+You can view the system variables of StarRocks using [SHOW VARIABLES](../Administration/SHOW_VARIABLES.md).
 For details about system variables, see [System Variables](../../../reference/System_variable.md).
-For details about user-defined variables, see [User-defined variables](../../../reference/user_defined_variables.md).

 ## Syntax